 • What new distribution channels can we explore?

-• Is there new technology available that will help us do things more efficiently?
+• Is there new technology or other entrepreneurial opportunities available that will help us do things more efficiently?

 • Where can we do a better job communicating who we are and what we do?

 • Are our customers’ needs and/or preferences changing?
 If so, how can we change to meet them?